vsylenko/temporal-versioning-java-code/exercises/version-workflow/README.md

 1. Stop the Worker by pressing Ctrl-C in the terminal window where you stasrted it.
 1. Compile the code with `mvn clean compile`
 1. Restart the Worker by then running the
-   `mvn clean compile exec:java -Dexec.mainClass="patchversion.LoanProcessingWorker"` command again.
+   `mvn clean compile exec:java -Dexec.mainClass="getversion.LoanProcessingWorker"` command again.
    1. If you're in the GitPod environment, you can run `ex1w`
 1. The change you just made to the Workflow logic takes effect immediately, although the Worker immediately begins using the updated code you